Skip to main content

 Scruff

 Retired software designer living in Leeds.
-I teach bridge.
-I'm a staunch atheist and republican and card-carrying member of the Women's Equality Party.
+I used to teach bridge, but have taken a break.
+I'm a staunch atheist and republican and was a card-carrying member of the Women's Equality Party until it dissolved.

 Favourite Films: